 We invite submissions to the Third Workshop on Generative AI for Recommender Systems and Personalization (GenAIRecP 2026), to be held in conjunction with WSDM 2026 in Boise, Idaho, USA.

-- Generative AI for multimodal and sequential modeling in recommender systems
+- Generative AI for contextual and sequential modeling in recommender systems

 - Instruction-tuned recommender systems